Upgrade Temps

 temps upgrade --yes

-temps upgrade --stable
+temps upgrade --channel beta

 # Upgrade a binary at a different path